galaxyproject/galaxy-hub/src/events/gccbosc2018/venue/index.md

 ## Double Rooms

 There are a limited number of double rooms available in each block.
 Double rooms have two sets of furniture, including two twin beds.
-If you are interested in booking a double room then please [contact the organizers](/src/events/gccbosc/organizers/index.md) and we will send you a custom booking link.
+To book a double room, you'll need to line up a roommate before booking the room, and only one of you should book the room.
+Breakfast is included for both you and your roommate.
+If your roommate is a different gender than you, then their bathroom may be on a different floor than the room.
+Your roommate is not required to also be registered for GCCBOSC.

 ## Other Options